zhufucdev/MotionEmulator/README.md

 * Pick up your phone and turn on the motion recorder
 * Take a one-hundred-meter speed run and press `STOP`
-* Draw the path you desire to be running on, like the one revolves around the mainland, probably using polyline
+* Draw the path you desire to be running on
-* Set time limit and repeat count
+* Set velocity and repeat count
 * Make more time

+### Adding salt
+Now for each emulation, the path to run on is exactly the same

+To reverse the behavior to make it not so sus

+* Turn to the `Manage` page and navigate to the trace
+* `Add` some `Random Factor`, saying `x`
+* Add some salt, like `Rotation`
+* Expand the salt you've just added, and put in some mathematics expression involving `x` as you like

+Note: knowledge of linear algebra may be needed

 ## Build Instructions